-This section is divided into two sections.
-In the first, we present the results of ORPHEUS and compare them with those of prominent TMCM algorithms.
-In the second, we present the gate-level implementations of SIMO TMCM instances under the mux-mul, mcm-mux, and mux-add architectures and of FIR filters and linear DSP transforms under the unfolded, partially folded, and fully folded architectures.
-ORPHEUS was written in MATLAB and its results were obtained on a PC with Intel Xeon at 2.4GHz and 10GB memory.
+Table I. Summary of results of algorithms on SISO TMCM instances.

+Intel Xeon at 2.4GHz and 10GB memory.
 It uses the 0-1 ILP solver SCIP (http://scip.zib.de/).
 The Synopsys Design Compiler was used as the synthesis tool with the UMCLogic 0.18- μ m Generic II library.
 In the synthesis script, relaxed timing constraints were used in order to provide more freedom to the synthesis tool to optimize area.
 The functionality of designs was verified on 10,000 randomly generated input signals in simulation, from which we obtained the switching activity information that was used by the synthesis tool to compute the power dissipation.

 5.1.
-Comparisons of TMCM Algorithms
+Comparisons of TMCM algorithms

 For the comparison of ORPHEUS with DAGfusion [Tummeltshammer et al. 2007], we used randomly generated $1 \times n$ TMCM instances, where the maximum bitwidth of constants (mbc) ranges from 6 to 14 in steps of 2 and n ranges between 2 and 18 in steps of 4.
 For each group, 30 instances were generated.
-Table I presents the results of the algorithms, where #BS denotes the number of better solutions than ORPHEUS found against DAGfusion in terms of area, which is computed using the 0.18- μ m standard cell library when the bitwidth of the input variable (bwi) was 16, as described in Tummeltshammer et al [2007].
+Table I presents the results of algorithms, where #BS denotes the number of better solutions that ORPHEUS found against DAGfusion in terms of area which is computed using the 0.18- μ m standard cell library when the bitwidth of the input variable (bwi) was 16 as described in [Tummeltshammer et al. 2007].
 In DAGfusion, the exhaustive search on all possible orderings of SCM graphs was limited to 10,000 orderings since it may take enormous CPU time.
-In this
+In this table, Min Gain, Avg Gain and Max Gain are the minimum, average, and maximum gain in percentage found by ORPHEUS over DAGfusion, respectively.
+Average runtime of both methods is in seconds.